Curriculum & Courses

 Coursework Information

-Required Courses (MS – 6 credits, PhD – 8 credits)
+Common Core Courses (MS – 5 credits, PhD – 7 credits, PhD HEI – 10 credits)

 These required courses provide the common foundation for all GDPE students and ensure that all students engage in key intellectual opportunities within the program.
 The many different electives available allow students to specialize and customize their individual MS or PhD degree.